Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Overview

-Configure Clerk across development, staging, and production environments.
+Configure Clerk across development, staging, and production environments with separate instances, environment-aware configuration, and safe promotion workflows.

 ## Prerequisites